 ‘Tis the season to be jolly!
 However, there are better ways to spread Christmas cheer than racking up crippling credit card debt to top off the year.
 Here’s how to celebrate a merry minimalist Christmas – sustainable and stress-free like the holidays should be.

 Christmas – a festive holiday that should leave us just as jolly as good old Saint Nick.
 We look forward to this tranquil time of year: We get to turn down the tempo of life and enjoy the day.
 Yet, somehow, this idea of holiday peacefulness never really pans out: The weeks leading up to Christmas simply stress us out.
-Which is why we recommend a minimalist Christmas approach this year.
+This is why we recommend a minimalist Christmas approach this year.

-One thing that puts a damper on holiday season prep is our endless Christmas to-do list – from finding the perfect gifts, decoratively wrapping them them and sending them off to unearthing the Christmas decorations and preparing the perfect Christmas dinner.
+One thing that puts a damper on holiday season prep is our endless Christmas to-do list – from finding the perfect gifts, decoratively wrapping and sending them off to unearthing the Christmas decorations and preparing the perfect Christmas dinner.
 We try hard to get into the Christmas spirit and then we’re just glad once it’s all over and all we need is a rest.
 If that’s you, you should definitely try to go more minimalist this Christmas.

 Holidays Done Stress-Free